QuentinRa/blog.quentinra.dev/programming/web/android/core/tuning.md

 These notes are intended

-* 👉 For those trying to write reusable/maintenable code
+* 👉 For those trying to write reusable/maintainable code
-* 👉 When the core of the application was finished, and there is a need to improve the UserExperience of the user
+* 👉 When the core of the application was finished, and there is a need to improve the User eXperience of the user
 * 👉 When there is a need to expand the number of users that can use the application
 </div><div>